 Leads and provides for the appropriate branch-level personnel to conduct licensee performance reviews of applicable fuel cycle facilities for the construction portion.

-At the Director’s discretion, participates in the combined (DFFI and DC) LPR Public/Safeguards Meetings, if applicable, for subject facilities with one or more ANIs.
+At the Director’s discretion, participates in the combined (DFFI and DCO) LPR Public/Safeguards Meetings, if applicable, for subject facilities with one or more ANIs.

-05.07 Chief, Oversight Branch ().
+05.07 Chief, Inspection and Oversight Branch (IOB).

-Reviews the LPR program and recommends modifications to the program, as necessary, to the Director, .
+Reviews the LPR program and recommends modifications to the program, as necessary, to the Director, DFM.

-Coordinates performance review input from staff in response to the LPR Facility Assessment Package and assures staff involvement in the support of the LPR Development Meeting.
+Coordinates performance review input from DFM staff in response to the LPR Facility Assessment Package and assures staff involvement in the support of the LPR Development Meeting.

 Comments and concurs on the LPR Letter.

-Coordinates participation in the LPR Public/Safeguards Meetings for the subject facility, if applicable.
+Coordinates DFM participation in the LPR Public/Safeguards Meetings for the subject facility, if applicable.

 Maintains/updates this IMC by providing necessary staff.